Get started

 Escaped Defects

-Escaped Defects is a simple but effective measure of overall software delivery quality.
-It can be tracked in a number of ways, but most involve tracking defects by criticality/priority.
+Escaped Defects are a simple but effective measure of overall software delivery quality.
+It can be tracked in several ways, but most involve tracking defects by criticality/priority.

 Throughput

-Throughput can be measured in a number of ways (e.g. story points or tickets) and is the best proxy measure of ‘output’ in the broadest sense.
-This can then be compared relative to input metrics such as: time, headcount (of various types) and input costs (e.g. staffing cost).
+Throughput can be measured in several ways (e.g. story points or tickets) and is the best proxy measure of ‘output’ in the broadest sense.
+This can then be compared relative to input metrics such as time, headcount (of various types) and input costs (e.g. staffing cost).

 Sprint Target Completion